Volcomix/coder-synth/README.md

 A modular audio playground for the Web Audio API.

 This playground has initially been created for a hands-on workshop.
-Take a look at [the presentation slides](https://volcomix.github.io/music-synthesis-js).
+You may want to take a look at [the presentation slides](https://volcomix.github.io/music-synthesis-js).

 ## How to use this playground

-* go right now in [this codesandbox](https://codesandbox.io/s/github/Volcomix/coder-synth)
+* go in [this codesandbox](https://codesandbox.io/s/github/Volcomix/coder-synth) right now
 * or you can just try [the UI here](https://volcomix.github.io/coder-synth/Demo/Oscillator).
 * or `git clone` this repo and code in your favorite editor.